yuka-friends/after-you/README.md

 - Open `install_update.bat` in the directory as Administrator to install dependencies and configure the app.
 If everything goes well, you can start using it!

     - The script uses administrator rights to install fonts.
 You can also manually install the fonts in `__assets__` and then open the installation script with normal rights.

+    - Note: The userdata folder will only store diary related content, and your api key and other LLM authentication information will be placed in the program directory config_user.json.

 ## 🧡 How to use